kwan3854/TextMeshProMax/README.md

 1. Open the tool:
   - `Tools` -> `TextMeshPro Max` -> `CJK Font Atlas Generator`
     <img src="Documentation~/Images/CJK_baker_2.png" alt="CJK Baking Tool" width="700" />
+> [!WARNING]
+> Disable the "Clear Dynamic Data On Build" option to retain character atlases in builds.
+This option is located in inspector of the generated font asset. (or in the TMP Settings for all fonts)

 #### Why Use This Tool?
 By default, dynamic font atlases in TextMesh Pro allow you to use fonts without worrying about missing characters.
 Characters are added to the atlas dynamically as needed.
 However, there are specific cases where you might want to predefine a set of characters in the atlas to avoid runtime performance issues: